 When you enhance this executive functioning skill, you can expect to see rapid improvements across all domains of your child’s learning.

-Specifically, this can help them with:
+Specifically, this can help children with:

 - Following directions

 Help improve your child’s ability to focus with these 4 tips:

 In order for a child to be successful you have to begin with an optimal learning environment.

 Choose a location that is free from visual and auditory distractors.
 This could mean clearing clutter off the table, throwing beloved toys in the closet, or being mindful to turn off a television that might be playing in the background.

 It’s also important to be cognizant of younger siblings or pets that might act as a distraction to your little one.